Orbital Stability of Periodic Traveling-Wave Solutions for a Dispersive Equation: Stability of Periodic Waves

 Therefore we obtain $\widehat{\delta}(\mathcal{L}_{(\omega_0,A_0)},\mathcal{L})\to 0$ as $(\omega,A)\to (\omega_0,A_0)$, and so from \cite[Theorem 3.16, Chap.
 IV]{kato1}) the isolated eigenvalues of $\mathcal{L}_{(\omega_0,A_0)}$ are stable.
-Hence, for $(\omega,A)\in\mathcal{O}$, we obtain that $\mathcal{L}$ has the same spectral properties of $\mathcal{L}_{(\omega_0,A_0)}$. \end{proof}
+Hence, for $(\omega,A)\in\widetilde{\mathcal{O}}$, we obtain that $\mathcal{L}$ has the same spectral properties of $\mathcal{L}_{(\omega_0,A_0)}$. \end{proof}

-Next, we present our stability result by adapting the arguments in \cite{bona2}, \cite{grillakis1}, \cite{johnson} and \cite{weinstein1} (for details, we also refer the reader to see \cite{ncp1}).
+Next, we present our stability result by adapting the arguments in \cite{bona2}, \cite{grillakis1}, \cite{johnson} and \cite{weinstein1}.
 So, in what follows, we assume that the model in $(\ref{equakawa})$ possesses a convenient global well-posedness result in the space $H_{per}^{s}([0,L_0])$, for $s\geq \frac{m_2}{2}$.
 In addition, we need to suppose the existence of the following conserved quantities

 and

 where in the quantity $(\ref{conser1})$ we are using that operator $\mathcal{M}$ is $m-accretive$ (see \cite[pg.
 281]{kato1}).
 This fact allows us to conclude the existence of a self-adjoint linear operator $\mathcal{M}^{1/2}$ such that $(\mathcal{M}^{1/2})^2=\mathcal{M}$.\\ Assume that assumption $(H)$ holds.
 From Theorem $\ref{teoexist}$ we are enabled to consider